rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 lxc exec web1 dnf install httpd lxc exec web2 dnf install httpd
 ```
-You will need a whole lot more than Apache for any modern web server, but this is enough to run some tests.
+You will need more than Apache for any modern web server, but this is enough to run some tests.

 Next, enable `httpd`, start it, and change the default welcome screen.
-In this way, you know the server that is responding when attempting to access by way of the proxy.
+This way, you know the server is responding when attempting to access by proxy.

 Enable and start `httpd`: